Genivia/RE-flex/doc/index.md

       std::cout << "we're not getting anywhere?" << std::endl;
 ~~~

-If you need to read a file or stream again, you must rewind it to the location
+If you need to read a file or stream again, you have two options:

+1. Save the current matcher and its input state with `push_matcher(m)` or
+   `yypush_buffer_state(m)` to start using a new matcher `m`, e.g. created
+   with `Matcher m = new_matcher(i)` to consume the specified input `i`.
+   Restore the original matcher with `pop_matcher()` or `yypop_buffer_state()`.
+   See also \ref reflex-multiple-input.

-in the file to start reading.
-Beware that `FILE*` input is checked against an
+2. Rewind the file to the location in the file to start reading.
+Beware
+   that `FILE*` input is checked against an UTF BOM at the start of a file,
-UTF BOM at the start of a file, which means that you cannot reliably move to a
+   which means that you cannot reliably move to an arbitrary location in the
-location in the file to start reading when files are encoded in UTF-8 or
+   file to start reading when the file is encoded in UTF-8, UTF-16, or UTF-32.
-UTF-16.

 🔝 [Back to table of contents](#)